minpyaythein/study_notes/AWS Solution Architect Exam.md

 #### Dedicated Hosts enable you to use your existing server-bound software licenses like Windows Server and address corporate compliance and regulatory requirements.

+#### To run its applications on single-tenant hardware to meet compliance guidelines.

+The most cost-effective way of isolating the Amazon EC2 instances to a single tenant is using Dedicated Instances

+#### Dedicated Instances may share hardware with other instances from the same AWS account that are not Dedicated Instances.

 #### Security Groups can be associated with a NAT instance

 #### NAT instance can be used as a bastion server